VladimirKalachikhin/netAIS/README.md

 Click 'tracks' option in top menu.
 Select **Sensors** -> **Start AIS**

+### Configure Signal K
+Jast add "Server -> Data Connections" with:
+Data Type: NMEA0183
+NMEA 0183 Source: TCP Client
+Host: {Value of $netAISdHost from _params.php_, localhost by default}
+Port: {Value of $netAISdPort from _params.php_, 3838 by default}

-## Web-interface
+## Web interface
 ![screen](screenshots/s1.png)
-Web-interface allows you to control:
+Web interface allows you to control:

 * Open/close your private group (server On/Off) - the first section of the screen.
 * Configure membership and start/stop watch on other groups - middle section.
 * Set your own status and the message to bring - bottom section.

-Web-interface optimised to mobile and/or e-Inc devices, old ones including.
+Web interface optimised to mobile and/or e-Inc devices, old ones including.

 ## Thanks
 * [Aaron Gong Hsien-Joen](https://github.com/ais-one/phpais) for AIS encoder